-Provide a single focus point.
-Design an icon with a single, centered point that immediately captures attention and clearly identifies your app.
+Provide a single focal point.
+Design an icon with a single, centered element that immediately captures people’s attention and clearly identifies your app.

-All app icons should adhere to the following specifications.
+All watchOS app icons should use the following specifications.

 |Layers||Flattened with no transparency|